imranpt/Database-Synchronization-Console-Application/README.md

 This project is a **Java-based console application** designed to simulate basic **database management and synchronization operations**.
 It allows users to create database files, compare databases, and receive alerts through a menu-driven interface.

-This application was developed as part of a **university coursework / practice project** to demonstrate Java fundamentals such as:
+This application was developed as a **Personal project** to demonstrate Java fundamentals such as:

 * File handling
 * User input handling